MaterializeInc/materialize/doc/user/sql/create-sources.md

 Field | Value
 ------|-----
 `tail` | Continually check the file for new content; as new content arrives, process it using other `WITH` options.
-(Only valid for file sources)
+(Only valid for file sources).

 All field names are case-sensitive.